Welcome

 Non-surgical correction of dysfunctional neural circuits as well as tongue ties and fascial restrictions.

-SImply sophisticated dental devices designed to the harnass the power of the mental-dental connection to simultaneously improve form and function.
+SImply sophisticated dental devices designed to the optimize the power of the mental-dental connection to simultaneously improve form and function.

 The SWITCH Assessment is an acronym for Strength With Integration of Trigeminal and Cranial Harmony.
 Neurological signals originating from the swallow and the bite affect the postural control of the body's musculoskeletal system through the locus coeruleus and vestibulospinal pathways.